SPA: Efficient User-Preference Alignment against Uncertainty in Medical Image Segmentation: Introduction

+\item We develop a multi-choice interaction mechanism to receive user preferences at inference time, providing a more friendly and effortless user experience than existing works.

 \item We compare SPA with deterministic, uncertainty-aware, and interactive SOTA methods.
-SPA achieves superior results measured in Dice Score across multi-clinician annotated datasets such as REFUGE2, LIDC-IDRI and QUBIQ.
-It also consistently outperforms interactive methods within fewer rounds of user interactions. \end{itemize}
+SPA achieves superior results measured by Dice Score for three multi-clinician annotated datasets (REFUGE2, LIDC-IDRI and QUBIQ).
+SPA also consistently outperforms interactive methods in terms of requiring fewer rounds of user interactions. \end{itemize}